microsoft/EdgeML/README.md

   - [Shishir Patil](https://shishirpatil.github.io/)
   - [Harsha Vardhan Simhadri](http://harsha-simhadri.org)

-We welcome contributions, comments, and criticism.
-For questions, please [email us](mailto:edgeml@microsoft.com).
+[People](https://github.com/Microsoft/EdgeML/wiki/People/) who have contributed to this project.
+New contributors welcome.

+Please [email us](mailto:edgeml@microsoft.com) your comments, criticism, and questions.

-If you use software from this library in your projects or publications, please cite us using this BibTex entry:
+If you use software from this library in your work, please cite us using this BibTex entry:

 ```
 @software{edgeml01,